-Student's club and coffeehouse right in the centre of Prague.
-They organize a whole range of concerts, stage plays, lectures and many other events.
+This student club and a coffeehouse in one is right in the centre of Prague.
+They organize a whole range of concerts, stage plays, lectures and many other events there.

 Updated information: www.facebook.com/Studentsk%C3%BD-klub- Celetn%C3%A1-538876889562510/